nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * depends on some classes in the `Model` component (e.g. `UserPref`) because the `Storage` component's job is to save/retrieve objects that belong to the `Model`

+> **IMPORTANT**: Wingman is not responsible for the data loss caused by the
+> user when he/she directly modifies the data files.
+The user is expected to
+> work with the data files only through Wingman.

 <div style="page-break-after: always;"></div>

 ### Overall Sequence